laurakond/Stitch-Art-Guides-pp4/TESTING.md

 | Sign Up page      | Create an account                                                                               | Redirects back to the initial page the user attempted to access | Y   |          |
 | Edit Booking page | Types in the booking that does not belong to the user                                           | Redirects to the My Tutorial page and an alert message is shown | Y   |          |
 | Edit Booking page | Types in canceled booking's url                                                                 | Redirects to the My Tutorial page and an alert message is shown | Y   |          |

+### Automated Testing

+- Automated testing has been implemented for the following:
+    - Tutorial, TutorialDate and Booking models
+    - Tutorial detail template
+    - Booking form

 [Return to Table of Contents](#contents)